fbpx

 (Amended: September 15, 2020)

-Where a volunteer has been absent from volunteer activity for a period of five (5) years, the volunteer must complete the entire 4-H Ontario Volunteer Screening and Engagement Process (including Vulnerable Sector check and New Volunteer Orientation.
-Once complete, the volunteer’s status will be updated to ‘active’.
+Where a volunteer has been absent from volunteer activity for a period of five (5) years, the volunteer must complete the 4-H Ontario New Volunteer Candidate Acceptance Process.
+Once complete, the volunteer’s status will be updated to ‘active’ and their 4-H tenure will continue with their participant history intact.

 Volunteers who relocate:

-Within Ontario: 4-H volunteers need to provide their new address and contact information to the Coordinator, Volunteer Support for the Region and to the local 4-H Association they wish to volunteer with.
-The Local 4-H Association Screening Committee must complete an interview with the volunteer prior to having the volunteer engage in 4-H volunteer activities.
+Within Ontario: 4-H volunteers need to provide their new address and contact information to the Coordinator, Volunteer Support for the Region, who will assist them in making contact with the local 4-H Association they wish to volunteer with.
+The Local 4-H Association Screening Committee is encouraged to meet with the volunteer prior to having the volunteer engage in 4-H volunteer activities.

 Within Canada: 4-H volunteers who relocate from other provinces are required to submit a volunteer application to 4-H Ontario and complete the 4-H Ontario Volunteer Screening Process (including Vulnerable Sector Check and New Volunteer Orientation prior to engaging in 4-H volunteer activities in Ontario.